-Historical fiction from the closing years of the reign of Queen Victoria (or the Fin de Siècle,as it sometimes called - the end of the 19th century)
+● Historical, noir fiction from the closing years of the reign of Queen Victoria (or the Fin de Siècle - the end of the 19th century)

-Characters faced with moral conflicts, including the choice of forgiveness versus revenge; faith versus cynicism; order versus disorder, and genuine mystical experience versus the temptations of cult worship.
+● Characters faced with moral conflicts, including the choice of forgiveness versus revenge; faith versus cynicism; order versus disorder, and genuine mystical experience versus the sensuality and temptations of cult worship.

-Further topics include the popular press and London’s Fleet Street, and hidden forces of wealth, vice and manipulation.
+● Further topics include female emancipation and self-determination; the rise of the ‘new woman,’ the popular press and London’s Fleet Street, and hidden forces of wealth, vice and manipulation.

 ● Gothic locations, including castles and mountains and the remote countryside of Scotland and central Europe, alongside late-Victorian London, Vienna, Paris and various cities in Germany.